edofrederix/briscola/doc/chapters/4_finiteVolume.md

 cell faces.
 For each of these components, a scalar coefficient is defined.
 Also the `diagStencil` class is defined, which trivially has just one diagonal component.
-In principle, Briscola is designed to handle any sort of stencil, possibly containing many more coefficients.
-This is not yet implemented.
+In principle, Briscola is designed to handle any sort of stencil, possibly containing many more coefficients, but this is not yet implemented.
 The `linearSystem` class can, given a solution field $x$, compute the residual $r
 \equiv b-Ax$ as well as the evaluation $(Ax-b)/V$ with $V$ the cell volumes.
 The division by $V$ is included because the discretizations contained in $A$ are